Last Updated on

 But that feeling of wanting to quit?
 Yeah that’s real.
 There are a few times I’ve admitted out loud that I wanted to quit.
 And for every time I’ve admitted it, there were hundreds of other times I’ve thought it.

-Why Do We Feel So Alone When We Want to Quit?
+Why Do We Feel So Alone When We Want to Give Up?

 Because no one else is outwardly admitting the same thing.
 If we look at the typical trend of progress, we assume it’s going to look like a straight line into a pot of gold, and we couldn’t be more wrong.
 For me, progress has looked and felt like the world’s hilliest rollercoaster.